girirajvyas/gof-design-patterns/README.md

 ## Demo

 **Steps to create:**
-- We have 5 versions of Singleton
+- We have 5 major versions of Singleton
     - Eager initialization
     - Lazy initialization with synchronized method
     - Lazy initialization with double check locking method